marketao/marketao.github.io/index.md

 ---

 ## Hello and welcome!
 I am a final-year PhD candidate at the <a href='https://www.tcd.ie/Political_Science/' target='_blank'>Department of Political Science</a> at <a href='http://tcd.ie' target='_blank'>Trinity College Dublin</a>.
 In my dissertation <em>Essays on the Impact of Conscription on Marginalized Groups</em> I examine the impact of conscription on various aspects of gender and ethnic relations.
 I do so through employing a mixed methods approach, using various qualitative and quantitative methods.
 I have experience in planning and executing fieldwork in conflict-impacted regions, including conducting interviews.

+With nearly four years of teaching experience, I also have almost two years of experience as Head Teaching Assistant, leading and supporting a teaching team of up to 9 TAs.
+This team delivers the Introduction to Political Science module at Trinity College Dublin, attended by up to 460 students.
+In recognition of my contributions to teaching at Trinity College Dublin, I was awarded the 2023 Dermott McAlesee Award.

-More detailed information on my research and teaching experience can be found in my ➡️ [CV](assets/files/curriculum_vitae.pdf).
+**More detailed information on my research and teaching experience can be found in my ➡️ [CV](assets/files/curriculum_vitae.pdf).**

 As my PhD dissertation submission approaches in August 2024 🎓, **I am currently seeking a position as postdoctoral researcher, research assistant, or adjunct lecturer.**